michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 ```

 **What Happens:**
 The AI will construct sophisticated arguments for both positions, then provide a nuanced synthesis.
-Students can't just pick a side—they have to understand the legitimate concerns and benefits on both sides.
+Students can't just pick a side,they have to understand the legitimate concerns and benefits on both sides.

 ### Variation C: Multi-Stakeholder Debate